Ellis Ashmead-Bartlett

 Ellis Ashmead-Bartlett (11 February 1881 – 4 May 1931) was an English war correspondent during the First World War.
 Through his reporting of the Battle of Gallipoli, Ashmead-Bartlett was instrumental in the birth of the Anzac legend which still dominates military history in Australia and New Zealand.
 Through his outspoken criticism of the conduct of the campaign, he was instrumental in bringing about the dismissal of the British commander-in-chief, Sir Ian Hamilton – an event that led to the evacuation of British forces from the Gallipoli peninsula.

 Early years

 Born on 11 February 1881, Ashmead-Bartlett was the eldest son of Conservative Party MP Sir Ellis Ashmead-Bartlett.
-Ashmead-Bartlett attended Marlborough College and served as a lieutenant in The Bedfordshire Regiment during the Second Boer War.
+He attended Marlborough College and was commissioned in the Grenadier Guards as a second lieutenant on 18 August 1900, seeing active service in South Africa during the Second Boer War.
 In April 1902, he was called to the bar at Inner Temple.
+After inheriting his father′s estate, he was on 7 February 1903 commissioned a captain in the local militia battalion of the Bedfordshire Regiment.
 Two years later, Ashmead-Bartlett arrived in Manchuria to report the Russo-Japanese War.
 Soon after the war, he published one of the major books on that conflict: Port Arthur: The Siege and Capitulation.